tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

-The above ensures correctness of the protocol in presence of packet reordering at the network layer, while also thwarting a man-on-the-side attacker trying to use spoofed or replayed records to reroute return traffic.
+The above ensures correctness of the protocol in presence of packet reordering at the network layer, while also thwarting a man-on-the-side attacker attempting to use spoofed or replayed records to reroute return traffic.

-The described mechanism cannot stop an active man-in-the-middle that can freely manipulate the source two-tuple and thus potentially turn the receiver into as backscatter source for a DDoS attack.
+However, this mechanism cannot stop an active man-in-the-middle with the ability to manipulate the source two-tuple to potentially turn the receiver into as backscatter source for a DDoS attack.
 In order to counter this kind of attacker, an address validation protocol like the one described in {{!I-D.tschofenig-tls-dtls-rrc}} is needed.

-Since this document does not define an in-protocol peer validation procedure, implementations that do not already offer the mechanism described in {{!I-D.tschofenig-tls-dtls-rrc}} MUST expose peer address updates to their users.
-When notified of such an event, a user can trigger an application protocol-specific address validation mechanism, for example one that is based on successful exchange of minimal amount of ping-pong traffic with the peer.
+Since this document does not define an in-protocol peer validation procedure, implementations that do not already offer the mechanism described in {{!I-D.tschofenig-tls-dtls-rrc}} MUST, on CID-enabled sessions, report any peer address update to their users.
+When delivered such an event, the user can trigger an application layer-specific address validation mechanism, for example one that is based on successful exchange of minimal amount of ping-pong traffic with the peer.

 # Examples